Our first success was the 50 kWp PV system at Teign School in Kingsteignton. This system is fully operational and generating better than expected.

-The first TECs installation is up and generating for Teign School, successfully financed by our first Community Share Offer.
+The first TECs installation is up and generating for Teign School.
+It was successfully financed by our first Community Share Offer.

-TECs first project is in partnership with TEIGN SCHOOL in Kingsteignton.
+TECs first project was in partnership with TEIGN SCHOOL in Kingsteignton.
 The new Sports Hall has the perfect orientation to benefit from solar PhotoVoltaics (PV).
-Simon Herbert of Free Energy SW, one of TECs’ preferred installers, is our local engineer for this project.
+Simon Herbert of Free Energy SW, one of TECs’ preferred installers, was our local engineer for this project.
 He has now installed the array.

-The school’s senior management are on board and we are happy to be working closely with Tony Dolan , Head of Sixth Form and Kate Ball at Teign School, as well as Iain Freeland for the Templer Academy Schools Trust (TAST).
+The school’s senior management were on board and we worked closely with Tony Dolan , Head of Sixth Form and Kate Ball at Teign School, as well as Iain Freeland for the Templer Academy Schools Trust (TAST), now Education South West.

-We will be working alongside the Teign School Energy Champion and the TAST Sustainability Officer, Zoe Williamson to get the school involved with the whole energy issue across the curriculum.
+We are working alongside Zoe Williamson the Education South West Sustainability Manager.
+To get the school involved with the whole energy issue across the curriculum we are waiting for a new Teign School Energy Champion to be nominated.
 This is an exciting prospect.
 It fits in neatly with our VISION of raising greater awareness of energy use.

 Zoe has been working closely with Keith Webber , Energy Guru from Okehampton College on a comprehensive energy audit at the Teign school.
 TECs is hoping to help deliver some of the proposals via its Community Fund.
 We are fully on board with the energy-awareness raising at Teign School.
 Okehampton College’s work in this area and full school engagement is very inspiring.

 Teign School has been the first recipient of our 2017 Community Fund.
 They are using this to install new LED panels in several corridors.